 It takes around a few weeks to a couple of months to dissolve an LLC in Oregon.
 It all depends on the complexity of your business and the number of outstanding debts and liabilities that need to be settled.

 Is There a Deadline for Dissolving an LLC in Oregon?

-The Oregon Secretary of State requires LLCs to file Articles of Dissolution to formally dissolve.
-While there is no specific deadline mentioned, it is advisable to dissolve the LLC and update business records as soon as you can to ensure compliance with state regulations.
+While there is no specific deadline for dissolving an LLC in Oregon, it is advisable to update business records as soon as you can to ensure compliance with state regulations.